| | |

 Perth to Darwin Road Trip Itinerary

 With this Perth to Darwin road trip itinerary, I show you why and how to visit Australia’s west coast, where you’ll find a side of this country most people haven’t thought much about, let alone visit.
 When people talk about visiting Australia, images of Ayers Rock and the Sydney Opera House probably come to mind.
 Throw a kangaroo into the scene, and you have most people’s idea of Australia.
-Western Australia is frequently overlooked, but this guide will demonstrate why so many people say the west is best!
-On this itinerary, we visit over 10 national parks and cover over 4,000 km (nearly 2500 miles) on a journey from Perth to Darwin over the course of 22 days, or about 3-4 weeks depending on how you customize this itinerary for your ideal Perth to Darwin adventure!
+Western Australia is frequently overlooked, but this guide will demonstrate why so many people say the West is best!
+On this itinerary, we visit over 10 national parks and cover over 4,000 km (nearly 2,500 miles) on a journey from Perth to Darwin over 22 days, or about 3-4 weeks depending on how you customize this itinerary for your ideal Perth to Darwin adventure!

 Perth to Darwin Road Trip Itinerary Day-by-Day